Updated Visitor Guidelines - Maui Memorial Medical Center

-All visitors will be screened at the hospital entrance for temperature and any signs or symptoms consistent with a virus.
+All approved visitors will be screened at the hospital entrance for temperature and any signs or symptoms consistent with a virus, and must comply with all safety protocols, including:

-- They will be provided a mask, and it must be worn at all times while in the facility; this includes during their visit in the patient's room.
+- Visitors will be provided a mask, and it must be worn at all times while in the facility; this includes during their visit in the patient's room.

-- Again, no removal of masks is allowed, this includes refraining from eating while in the hospital.
+- No removal of masks is allowed, this includes refraining from eating while in the hospital.

 - Masks are to be worn over both the nose and mouth.